tpecholt/imrad/README.md

   * `MenuBar` and context menu editing
   * `CustomWidget` (a placeholder to user code)

-* generates layout using `SameLine`/`Spacing`/`NextColumn` instead of absolute positioning
+* Generates layout using `SameLine`/`Spacing`/`NextColumn` instead of absolute positioning

   * this ensures widgets respect item spacing and frame padding in a consistent way
   * there is a clear relationship between parent - child widget as well as children ordering which is important for container widgets like Table
-  * overlay widgets can be placed on top using relative position to the nearest window corner
+  * alternative positioning where widget keeps relative distance from a selected parent's scorner

-* supports box layout
+* Supports box layout

   * powerful and simple to use layout mechanism implemented on top of ImGui functionality
   * stretch any sizeable widget in horizontal or vertical direction
   * insert spacers to achieve alignment
   * alternatively you can use Table Layout Helper to generate horizontal layout using invisible Table

-* supports property binding
+* Supports property binding

+  * because ImGui is an immediate mode GUI library widget state like input text or combobox items must be set at the time of drawing from within the generated code through property binding.
   * class variables can be managed through simple class wizard or from binding dialog
-  * property binding is important because ImGui is immediate mode GUI library so widget states like input text or combobox items must be set at the time of drawing from within the generated code.
   * using property binding generated UI becomes dynamic and yet it can still be designed at the same time

-* supports generating event handlers and other support code
+* Supports generating event handlers and other support code

-  * for example modal dialog will generate `OpenPopup` member function with a lambda callback called when dialog is closed
+  * for example modal dialog will automatically generate an `OpenPopup` member function with a lambda callback called when the dialog is closed
   * event handlers allow event handling user code to be separated from the generated part so the designer still works

-* generated code is delimited by comment markers and user is free to add additional code around and continue to use ImRAD at the same time
+* Generated code is delimited by comment markers and user can insert additional code around and continue to use ImRAD at the same time

   * this can be used to call dependent popup Draw calls or to calculate some variables
-  * it is also possible to use `CustomWidget` which will just call to a user code callback
+  * it is also possible to use `CustomWidget` which will delegate to a user callback function

-* target window style is fully configurable
+* Target window style is fully configurable
   * apart from default styles provided by ImGui user can define new style and save it as an INI file under the `style` folder.
 Colors, style variables and used fonts can all be configured.
-  * ImRAD will follow style settings when designing your UI
+  * ImRAD will follow chosen style settings when designing your UI
-  * stored style can be loaded in your app by using simple `imrad.h` function
+  * stored style can be loaded in your app by using simple `imrad.h` functionality

-* generated code is ready to use in your project and depends only on ImGui library and one accompanying header file (imrad.h)
+* Generated code is ready to use in your project and depends only on ImGui library and one accompanying header file (imrad.h)

   * some features such as MainWindow or Image widget require GLFW dependency.
 Compile your code with `IMRAD_WITH_GLFW` to activate it
   * currently Image widget requires stb library as well.
 Compile your code with `IMRAD_WITH_STB` or supply your own `LoadTextureFromFile()`